AdityaLalwani/Machine-Learning-App/README.md

 - Train one part of Dataset
 - Test with the other to known the Accuracy of Model
 - Convert the Model in tflite version
-- Use this Model in Application
+- Deploy this Model in Android Application

 ### Dataset Collection ![memo](https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png?v8)